base-al/hex/readme.md

 ### What to Expect

--   **Web Interface**: A user-friendly web interface for viewing and managing blog posts.
+-   **Web Interface**: A user-friendly web interface for viewing and managing blog posts. (in progress)
--   **Admin Interface**: An administrative dashboard for advanced management tasks.
+-   **Admin Interface**: An administrative dashboard for advanced management tasks. (in progress)
--   **GraphQL API**: An interactive GraphQL interface to query and mutate data.
+-   **GraphQL API**: An interactive GraphQL interface to query and mutate data. (done)
--   **REST API**: Standard RESTful endpoints for CRUD operations.
+-   **REST API**: Standard RESTful endpoints for CRUD operations. (not started)

 ## Documentation

-For detailed usage and API documentation, refer to the `docs/` directory (if available) or inline code comments throughout the application.
+For detailed usage and API documentation, refer to the `docs/` directory (if available) or inline code comments throughout the application. (not started yet)

 ## Contributing